 Charity donations can be claimed on your tax return if your charity is registered as a Deductible Gift Recipient (DGR).
 This doesn't affect the amount of money the charity actually receives, just what you're entitled to deduct at tax time.

 There are conditions about what you can claim.
-Donations must be over $2 and you'll need a receipt.
-Some gifts to DGRs – such as tickets to a charity dinner or ball – also aren't eligible.
+Donations must be at least $2 and you'll need a receipt.
+Some gifts to DGRs – such as tickets to a charity dinner or ball – are generally not eligible.

 You can check if an organisation is a DGR via the ABN lookup website.
 There's also information about the deductibility of donations at the ATO.